 In October 2016, we entered into an offer letter with Mr. Yonehiro, which governs the terms of his employment with us.
-For 2021, Mr. Yonehiro was entitled to an annual base salary of \$370,000 and was eligible to receive an annual performance bonus with a target amount of 40% of his annual base salary, based on his achievement of certain annual performance milestones, as determined by us, and subject to his continued employment through the time of payment of the bonus.
-For 2022, Mr. Yonehiro is entitled to an annual base salary of \$386,650 and is eligible to receive an annual performance bonus with a target amount of 40% of his annual base salary, based on his achievement of Company performance goals (50%) related to clinical, pipeline development, and financing milestones and objectives, and individual performance goals (50%).
+For 2022, Mr. Yonehiro was entitled to an annual base salary of \$386,650 and was eligible to receive an annual performance bonus with a target amount of 40% of his annual base salary, based on his achievement of certain annual performance milestones, as determined by us, and subject to his continued employment through the time of payment of the bonus.
+For 2023, Mr. Yonehiro is entitled to an annual base salary of \$415,049 and is eligible to receive an annual performance bonus with a target amount of 40% of his annual base salary, based on his achievement of Company performance goals (50%) related to clinical, pipeline development, and financing milestones and objectives, and individual performance goals (50%).
+Mr. Yonehiro is also eligible to receive potential termination or change in control payments pursuant to the Severance Plan, as described in "-Potential Payments upon Termination or Change in Control" below.

 In January 2017, pursuant to his offer letter Mr. Yonehiro was granted an option to purchase 64,285 shares of our common stock at an exercise price of \$2.10 per share.
 This option vests over a four-year period with 25% of the shares vesting in November 2017 and the remainder vesting monthly over 36 months from November 2017.
 Upon execution of the underwriting agreement for our initial public offering, Mr. Yonehiro was granted an additional option to purchase 100,000 shares of our common stock at an exercise price equal to our initial public offering price.
 This option is immediately exercisable and vests monthly over a four-year period commencing upon the date of grant.
-Please see "Outstanding Equity Awards as of December 31, 2021" for information regarding equity awards granted to Mr. Yonehiro.
+In February 2022, Mr. Yonehiro was granted options to purchase 190,000 shares of our common stock at an exercise price of \$3.08, vests monthly over three-year period commencing upon the date of grant.
+Please see "Outstanding Equity Awards as of December 31, 2022" for information regarding equity awards granted to Mr. Yonehiro.